Terryt7/freelance-hub/USAGE.md

-# HigherStream Usage Guide
+# FreelanceHub Usage Guide

 ## Getting Started

 ### 1. Access the Platform
 Navigate to the app home page.
-You'll see the landing page with an overview of HigherStream.
+You'll see the landing page with an overview of FreelanceHub.

 ### 2. Create an Account
 - Click "Register" in the navbar